MarhiievHE/tg-captcha-bot/README.md

 This bot has been tested on several supergroups (2000+ people) for a long time and has shown its effectiveness against spammers.

+## Difference to the original https://github.com/mxssl/tg-captcha-bot

+- Added support for showing @username in welcome message.

 ## How it works